The Tasting Room

 About Our Tasting Room

-All Niven family wines are offered at our historic Independence Schoolhouse, including Baileyana, Tangent, Trenza, Cadre, Zocker and True Myth.
-As all six of these distinct wineries are represented here, this is a truly unique wine tasting experience.
-An extreme range of wines, in a wide array of carefully focused styles, are all poured under one roof: from racy Grüner Veltliner, to old-vine Sauvignon Blanc, to elegant Pinot Noir, to rich massive red blends, and just about everything in between.
+All Niven family wines are offered at our historic Independence Schoolhouse, including True Myth, Baileyana, Tangent, Zocker, Trenza and Cadre.
+This extreme range of wines, in a wide array of carefully focused styles, is poured under one roof: from racy Grüner Veltliner, to old-vine Sauvignon Blanc, to elegant Pinot Noir, to rich massive red blends, and just about everything in between.
 No matter whether you’re a beginning taster or a seasoned connoisseur, your visit is sure to be an enjoyable one!

 Wholly owned by Niven Family Wine Estates, each wine is made by Burgundian veteran winemaker Christian Roguenant, and presented with the Niven family’s casual yet attentive hallmark hospitality.